 zest from one orange

 1. Cut 3 or more chicken breasts into pieces.
 Place chicken pieces in large bowl.
-Beat eggs in a seperate bowl.
+Beat eggs in a separate bowl.
 Mix in salt and pepper.
 Pour egg mixture over chicken and stir coating all pieces.
 In another bowl mix cornstarch and flour together.
 Dip chicken pieces into cornstarch/flour mixture.
 Add chicken pieces, stirring to coat.

-(Sometimes I lay all the chicken pieces out on a cookie sheet and cover them with the flour mixture.
+(Sometimes I put all the chicken pieces out on a cookie sheet and cover them with the flour mixture.
 Or you could shake the chicken and flour mixture in a ziplog bag until coated.)

-3. In a seperate sauce pan, heat 1 T. oil.
+3. In a separate sauce pan, heat 1 T. oil.
 Add 1 T. freshly minced ginger and 1 tsp. minced garlic and stir-fry until fragrant; about 10 seconds.
 Add and stir-fry chili garlic sauce/or crushed chili pepper and 1/4 cup green onion, chopped.
 Add 1 tablespoon rice wine vinegar and stir 3 seconds.
 Add soy sauce, water, sugar, and vinegar.
 Bring to a low bowl.